MicrosoftEdge/MSEdgeExplainers/Foldables/explainer.md

 - **horizontal-viewport-segments**

-This describes the number of logical segments of the viewport in the horizontal direction and when the fold posture is horizontal (the displays are side by side.)
+This describes the number of logical segments of the viewport in the horizontal direction and when the fold posture is horizontal (the displays are side by side).

 - **vertical-viewport-segments**